-The 2017-18 Cultural Exchange Festival opened with “Kupala – St. Johns Night: A Summer Solstice Concert” on Sunday, June 11 at St. Barbara Catholic Parish in Chicago.
-The program featured music of Ukraine, Lithuania, Belarus, and Poland, with the Lincolnwood Chamber Orchestra, St. Barbara Holy Name Society Choir, and composer/pianist Jaroslaw Golembiowski.
-American Music Festivals and the Chicago Chopin Society are working in partnership to present the Festival, which now moves to the Copernicus Center for two exciting programs.
+The Chicago Chopin Society and American Music Festivals are working in partnership to present the 2017-18 Cultural Exchange Festival, which opened with “Kupala – St. Johns Night: A Summer Solstice Concert” on Sunday, June 11 at St. Barbara Catholic Parish in Chicago.
+This program featured music of Ukraine, Lithuania, Belarus, and Poland, with the Lincolnwood Chamber Orchestra, St. Barbara Holy Name Society Choir, and composer/pianist Jaroslaw Golembiowski.
+It was sponsored by the Polish and Slavic Federal Credit Union.

-Also at the Copernicus Center, 5216 W. Lawrence, “Christmas Spectacular,” Sing-along Messiah and carols, will be performed on Sunday, December 17, 3PM.
-Featured soloist will be Mezzo Soprano Edita Randova, singing arias of Handel and traditional Czech Holiday music.
-This Family Concert will also include the orchestral debut of six year old vocalist Penelope Simmons.
-The LCO also perform works by Leroy Anderson, Percy Faith, Irving Berlin, Joseph Suk, and a new adaptation, “Medley of Carols” by Mr. Golembiowski.
-This first of its kind work will be a sing along of English, Polish, and Czech holiday favorites.
+Also at the Copernicus Center, 5216 W. Lawrence, “Christmas Spectacular,” Sing-along Messiah and carols, will be performed Sunday, December 17, at 3PM.
+Soloists will include Mezzo Soprano Edita Randova (singing arias of Handel and traditional Czech classical and Holiday music) and six year old vocalist Penelope Simmons (making her debut with orchestra).
+The Family concert includes works by Leroy Anderson, Percy Faith, Irving Berlin, Joseph Suk, and a new adaptation, “Medley of Carols” by Mr. Golembiowski.
+This first of its kind work will be a sing-along of English, Polish, and Czech Christmas favorites.

 Just added to the 2017-18 Cultural Exchange Festival will be a special “Chinese New Year Concert” on February 10 at St. Barbara Catholic Church, 2859 S. Throop, right next door to Chicago’s Chinatown.
 This concert will feature new music by composer Gong Qian Yang, performed by the LCO, conductor Philip Simmons, and pianist Jaroslaw Golembiowski.
 It will also include traditional Chinese classical and folk selections to celebrate the New Year.

-The 2017 Cultural Exchange Festival in Chicago is a coming together of American Music Festivals’ mission of exploring cultural diversity and Chicago Chopin Society’s desire to create a broader understanding of the influence of Polish music and history.
-By connecting cultures and exploring musical languages, we are celebrating our differences and similarities, and creating lasting friendships.
-To join us, or for more information, call 773-262-9699.
+The 2017-18 Cultural Exchange Festival in Chicago is a coming together of American Music Festivals’ mission of exploring cultural diversity and Chicago Chopin Society’s desire to create a broader understanding of the influence of Polish culture.
+By connecting cultures and exploring musical languages, the Festival is bringing Chicago’s communities together.